Hosting and bandwidth provided by MacAce.net.

 However, with close inspection, there are a few differences that are readily apparent as well as a few notable differences in functionality and performance that merit attention.

-Although it can be a bit of a challenge to see in the promotional photos above, the GSM model -- on the left -- also has three antenna "breaks" in the metal band (one on the left third of the top and one on each side toward the bottom) and the CDMA model -- on the right -- has four (two on both sides toward the top and bottom).
+Although it can be a bit of a challenge to see in the promotional photos above, the GSM version -- on the left -- also has three antenna "breaks" in the metal band (one on the left third of the top and one on each side toward the bottom) and the CDMA version -- on the right -- has four (two on both sides toward the top and bottom).

-In the introductory press conference, Apple's Tim Cook stated that this change is merely related to the CDMA antenna, rather than any effort to improve the GSM model's much ballyhooed "death grip" reception issues.
+In the introductory press conference, Apple's Tim Cook stated that this change merely is related to the CDMA antenna, rather than any effort to improve the GSM model's much ballyhooed "death grip" reception issues.
 In preliminary testing, MacWorld reported that the reception no longer was an issue whereas AnandTech found that it still was possible to degrade the signal when the CDMA model was held "improperly."
 AnandTech also noted that the "dual-receive antenna architecture is something that Verizon refers to as 'antenna diversity' and it's a part of Verizon's spec for devices on its network."

-One would have to be awfully precise to be able to tell the difference without the devices side-by-side, but the CDMA version also has the left-hand buttons slightly lower to accommodate the different antenna placement, and this means that some cases that fit the GSM version will not fit properly on the CDMA version without modification if at all.
+One would have to be extremely precise to be able to tell the difference without the devices side-by-side, but the CDMA version also has the left-hand buttons slightly lower to accommodate the different antenna placement, and this means that some cases that fit the GSM version will not fit properly on the CDMA version without modification if at all.

-The model number printed on the back of the GSM-equipped iPhone 4 is A1332 and the model number on the back of the CDMA-equipped iPhone 4 is A1349.
-The subsequently introduced model iPhone 4S -- which looks effectively identical to the iPhone 4 models -- has model number A1387 on the back.
+The model number printed on the back of the GSM-equipped iPhone 4 models is A1332 and the model number on the back of the CDMA-equipped iPhone 4 is A1349.
+The subsequently introduced model iPhone 4S -- which looks effectively identical to the iPhone 4 models -- has model number A1387 or A1431 on the back.

-From a functional standpoint, the major change is that the GSM-equipped iPhone 4 supports the EDGE "2G" mobile wireless standard as well as 3G networking (7.2 Mbps HSDPA support and HSUPA networks for compatibility with more cellular carriers worldwide).
+From a functional standpoint, the major change is that the GSM-equipped iPhone 4 models support the EDGE "2G" mobile wireless standard as well as 3G networking (7.2 Mbps HSDPA support and HSUPA networks for compatibility with more cellular carriers worldwide).
 The iPhone 4 (CDMA) model, on the other hand, instead supports CDMA (EV-DO, Rev. A, 800 MHz, 1900 MHz), which means that global coverage is considerably more limited.

 Other limitations of the CDMA model include the inability to receive voice and data simultaneously and slower data altogether, the inability to place a call on hold and conference calls are limited to two calls rather than five.
 These limitations are due to the older CDMA standard rather than the phone itself.
 Verizon was the first to announce support for a then new "Personal Hotspot" capability that makes it possible to use the iPhone to connect up to five Wi-Fi enabled devices (AT&T offers similar "tethering" capability although it is possible to make and receive calls as well as use the Internet simultaneously).